ietf-wg-cellar/ebml-specification/specification.markdown

     Range:          -
     Default:        1
     Element Type:   Unsigned Integer
-    Description:    The version of EBML parser used to create the file.
+    Description:    The version of EBML parser used to create the EBML Document.

 Element Name:   EBMLReadVersion